-To the maximum extent permitted by law, ESA’s liability to the Customer for breach of any Non-excludable Condition is limited, at ESA's option, to;
+To the maximum extent permitted by law, ESA’s liability to the LEC for breach of any Non-excludable Condition is limited, at ESA's option, to;

 a. in the case of goods, repair or replacement of the goods or payment of the cost of the repair or replacement; and